 What Is The NYVC Voice Teacher Training & Certification?

 The NYVC Voice Teacher Training & Certification was created by Justin Stoney, the founder of New York Vocal Coaching and one of the leading teaching talents in today’s vocal community.
 It is designed for aspiring and experienced voice teachers seeking to perfect their teaching craft.
-This course equips voice teachers with all the tools they need for a successful professional vocal studio.
-Trainees gain a masterful understanding of vocal pedagogy as it applies to singers of all levels, backgrounds, and musical styles - classical to contemporary.
+This course equips voice teachers with all the tools they need for a successful, professional vocal studio.
+Trainees gain a deep understanding of vocal pedagogy as it applies to singers of all levels, backgrounds, and musical styles.
 Trainees also have the opportunity to observe, study, and practice applying vocal technique in practical ways.
 Participants develop a diagnostic ear and learn to identify and address a variety of vocal technique issues.
 Participants also obtain a very detailed and nuanced understanding of their own vocal technique.

 Unlike several other voice teacher certifications, the NYVC Voice Teacher Training is not a “method”.
 Instead, a great multitude of methods, techniques, and ideas from the world of vocal science and vocal pedagogy are explored.
 Teachers gain a comprehensive understanding of vocal pedagogy and learn a wide variety of technical, physical, and psychological strategies that have been used historically and in today’s modern vocal studios.
 No sound that a singer can make is considered “invalid”.
 Instead, participants learn exactly how sounds from all vocal styles are produced and how to teach them successfully and healthfully.
 Teachers graduate with vast teaching resources and endless possibilities.